rljson/template-project/README.contributors.md

 ### Replace in this doc

-Replace `improve_message_while_waiting_for_pr` by the name of your new branch
+Replace `add_version_tag_script` by the name of your new branch

-Replace `Improve message while waiting for PR` by your new commit message and PR title
+Replace `Add add-version-tag.js script` by your new commit message and PR title

 ### Checkout main